19 Handy Hints for DIY Electrical Work

 Use a Flame Protector When Soldering

 Don’t solder close to wood or other flammable material without protecting it from the flame.
 Use a flame protector.
-These small flame-retardant blankets are available for about $15 each at hardware stores and online.
+Get these small flame-retardant blankets.
 You hang one behind the joint you’re working on to insulate the flammable material and help prevent fires.
 In a pinch you could use a piece of sheet metal instead.